 The sizes of these tires also differ.
 In the most recent road bikes a 23c tire is used, however now it is being changed to 25 c.
 25 c tires are better because they are better able to resist the hurdles and offers better grip.

-If you are planning to ride your bike on smooth roads or racing tracks, then it is better if you go for a lightweight tire like Continental’s GO4000.
+If you are planning to ride your bike on smooth roads or racing tracks, then it is better if you go for a lightweight tire like Maxxis Re-Fuse Road Bike tire.
 They will give highest speeds, but on a downside, punctures are more likely to happen on such types.
-So if you want to speed along with protection from punctures then Specialized Armadillo All Conditions Elite II is the best option.
+So if you want to speed along with protection from punctures and strong grip then Specialized Continental GatorSkin DuraSkin Tire is the best option.
+Also, check the Kenda K838 Slick Wire Bead Bicycle Tire.
+They handle the rocky roads pretty well too.

 If you are looking for a Hybrid Road Bike, you can follow the page below: